frcnextinnovation/NI-Programming-Guide/README.md

 - No line-wrapped.

-- Import from same package should be put together.
+- Imports from the same package should be put together.

-- Import from different package should be divided by a single blank line.
+- Imports from different packages should be separated by a blank line..

 - Example: